jose-villegas/TilesWaltz/README.md

 * Sharing and importing through text or QR
 * Video tutorials for both the editor and the gameplay
 * English and Spanish localization
+* GPGPS integration and cloud save (would need to be uploaded to the store to work though)

 ## In Progress